Career Support Services

 CSS workshops are only available to King County employees, including those facing layoff, and current participants of King County's Priority Placement Program.

-View dates and register here.
+You can enroll here.
 Learning objectives include:

 - Understanding the purpose of the job application, resume, cover letter and supplemental questions and how to make each of them more effective